IntersectMBO/cardano-node/doc/reference/shelley-genesis.md

 TODO: the generated file puts the fields in an unhelpful order.

 We will mostly use these defaults for this demo.
+The various fields are described [here](genesis-file-format.md)

-The meaning of all the ones we do not edit here will be covered elsewhere.
+The meaning of all the ones
+we do not edit here will be covered elsewhere.

 When we regenerate the genesis file it will fill in the: